OKaluza/fractured/docs/docs.rst

 - *Anti-aliasing* select the anti-aliasing quality to use when rendering fractals.
 - *Script Editor* an experimental feature allowing you to write a javascript that controls the fractal display.
-- *Clear Actions* clears any saved custom mouse actions from storage.
 - *Show Preview* enables or disables the Julia set preview window.
 - *Hide/Show Tools* hides or shows the *tools* area from the window, allowing more room for the fractal display.
 - *Full Screen* enter full screen mode.